|Season||Usually Open April-November|

 |Time||1.5 hours one way|

-Directions Exit Hwy 395 to Mammoth Lakes on Hwy 203.
+Directions to Laurel Lakes: Exit Hwy 395 to Mammoth Lakes on Hwy 203.
 From the Town of Mammoth Lakes, follow Old Mammoth Rd to Sherwin Creek dirt road.
 West of Sherwin Creek campground and picnic area a rough high clearance 4×4 road marker indicates the Laurel Lake trailhead.

 TAP NOTE: Laurel Lake is at 10,000ft so weather conditions can change quickly and trail conditions vary from year to year.
 Remember this is high mountain elevation.
 Come prepared.